svandragt/wmm/readme.md

 # wmm

-Setup a simple local environment in a few minutes.
-Accommodating a WordPress setup, but is flexible for other projects.
+Setup a simple local environment in a few minutes, using Multipass and shell scripting.

 Features:
 * Provision a server using a list of scripts, ran in alphabetical order.
 * Example: sets up WordPress from scratch, with permalinks and object-cache.
+Accommodating a WordPress setup, but is flexible for other projects, just replace the scripts with your own.

 ## Requirements

 - https://multipass.run/
-- A working knowledge of bash scripting, because all the configuration and extensions will use them.
+- A working knowledge of bash scripting.

+You do not need to know Docker or Ansible, Terraform or Chef, because this project keeps it simple.

 ## Installation